oliverius/logo/docs/part9.markdown

 }
 ```

-So in our `while-loop` when we say "get numbers until you find something that it is not a number" the loop keeps receiving the last number shown (0) validating the condition and checking for even more numbers (...that it never happened) so here is our endless loop that crashes the browser.
+So in our while-loop when we say "get numbers until you find something that it is not a number" the loop keeps receiving the last number shown (0) validating the condition and checking for even more numbers (...that it never happened).
+Here is our infinite loop that crashes the browser.

 We need to find a way to signal that if we are over the last character allowed we should stop.
-We can think of having some boolean class property like `hasToStop`, and that would be fine, but we would need to add it to every single `while-loop` inside the big do-while loop, for example:
+We can think of having some boolean class property like `hasToStop`, and that would be fine, but we would need to add it to every single while-loop inside the big do-while loop, for example:

 ```javascript
 while (this.isNumber(this.currentCharacter) && !this.hasToStop) {